sibilleb/RedHat-Demo-AI-IDE/CURSOR_SETUP_PROMPT.md

 **My system information:**
 - Operating system: [macOS/Linux/Windows - please specify]
+- GitHub username: [YOUR-USERNAME - replace with actual username]
 - I have access to: [AWS account yes/no] [Red Hat developer account yes/no] [GitHub account yes/no]
 - Preferred package manager: [homebrew/apt/other - will be auto-detected]

+**IMPORTANT WORKFLOW NOTE**:
+When I develop demos, I will:
+- Work in my forked repositories only
+- Push changes to my forks (origin remote)
+- Create pull requests from my forks to official repositories
+- Never push directly to the official Red Hat repositories

 Please execute the setup step by step and let me know what manual steps I need to complete afterward.
 ```